Search

 Thank you to Lenka Cathersides for the following research.

-At the time of the 1881 Census, Emily Matilda Weller was working as a general domestic servant to farmer William Batchelor of Wattlehurst.
+At the time of the 1881 Census, Emily was working as a general domestic servant to farmer William Batchelor of Wattlehurst.
 In the 3rd quarter of 1886 she gave a birth to Arthur Edward.
 W. J. Weller.

 At the time of the 1911 Census, the family still lived at 13 Ansell Road in Dorking.
 Job was working as a carman and Emily Matilda was looking after their children: carman Job, Beatrice Emily, Gilbert and Henry.
 The accommodation had five rooms.

-Job Tickner enlisted in Guildford and joined the 7th Battalion, the Queen’s Royal West Surrey Regiment.
+Job enlisted in Guildford and joined the 7th Battalion, the Queen’s Royal West Surrey Regiment.
 He became a private with a regimental number G/1869.
 At the time of enlistment Job resided in Dorking and was working as a carter for the Messrs.
 T. Meakins and Son.
 Later, he became a stretcher bearer of the Depot Battalion, the Queen’s Royal West Surrey Regiment.

-On the 4th May 1917, Job went out to succour a wounded officer at Arras in France, when he was hit in the back by a sniper.
+Job disembarked on 27th July 1915 to France.
+He had a fine record of bravery and was awarded the Military Medal in November 1916.
+As a stretcher bearer he risked his life to save a wounded Captain.
+On the 4th May 1917, Job went out to succour a wounded officer at Arras in France, when the officer was hit in the back by a sniper.
 The bullet lay embedded near the spine.
-The wound was serious.

 Job Tickner Wounded Notice © Dorking Advertiser findmypast.co.uk